LSSTDESC/qp/docs/user_guide/cookbook/datamanipulation.md

 ### Accessing the bins and pdf values of a histogram `Ensemble`

 The bin edges are common to all distributions, so they are found in the {py:attr}`qp.Ensemble.metadata` dictionary.
-The pdf values are unique to each distribution, and so they are found in the {py:attr}`qp.Ensemble.objdata` dictionary.
+The bin values ('pdfs') are unique to each distribution, and so they are found in the {py:attr}`qp.Ensemble.objdata` dictionary.

 ```{doctest}